AU Liberal Arts – Art in Paris

 The Paris Museums will be the classroom for an upper level art history course looking at the art of the nineteenth century, covering movements of Neoclassicism, Romanticism, Realism, Impressionism, Post Impressionism, Fauvism, and Cubism.
 Museum visits include the Louvre and Orsay as well as smaller museums such as the Rodin, Picasso, Studio of Gustave Moreau, and the Marmottan.

-Download a copy of the Art in Paris Student Budget 2018.pdf
+Download a copy of the Art in Paris Student Budget 2019.pdf

-- 28 Feb 2018: First payment installment due.
-There will be no refund of this deposit.
+- 28 Feb 2019: First payment installment due.
+There will be no refund of this payment installment.

 Upon admission to this program, you will be responsible for payment of the program fees.
 Refunds will be made based on the withdrawal dates listed above.
 Students must inform the program director via email of intent to withdraw from the program.